JuergenFranziskus/risce/docs/CallingConvention.md

 # Parameter Passing
 A parameter can only be directly passed to a function if it is smaller than the word size of four bytes.
-If a larger parameter is required, a pointer to it must instead be passed.
+If a larger parameter is required, a pointer to it is passed instead.
 The first 6 parameters are passed in the registers r1 thru r6.
 All other parameters are pushed onto the stack in order from right to left, respecting alignment.

+# Return Value
+Return values up to 8 bytes in size are passed in registers r0:r1.
+If a larger return value is needed, the calling function must allocate space for it on it's stack frame and pass a pointer to that as an implicit first parameter.